 - 1. Develop and scale postsecondary transition pathways, beginning with mathematics. - 2.
-Promote navigational supports that smooth student transitions from secondary to postsecondary education and training, including but not limited to study-skills development and activities currently required for the 21st Century Scholars. - 3.
+Promote navigational supports that smooth student transitions from secondary to postsecondary education and training, including but not limited to activities currently required for the 21st Century Scholars. - 3.
 Expand the use of key postsecondary transitions data to facilitate cross-sector collaboration and support student success.